arthur100500/LadaEngine/README.md

 }
 ```

-In your `Main` method create an instance of this class and run it.
+In your `Main` method, create an instance of this class and run it.
 Now once the app loads, `LoadEvent` method will be called, once there is a new frame `RenderEvent` will be called and `FixedUpdateEvent` will be called 240 times a second.

 # Rendering basic images
-To render an image you will have to
+To render an image, you will have to
 - Create the `TextureAtlas` with the image within
 - Create `SpriteGroup` to contain the image
 - Create `Sprite` object, that will be the actual object